“Most businesses are data rich, but information poor.” – Avinash Kaushik, Digital Marketing Evangelist at Google & Author of Web Analytics 2.0.

 11. Average Profit Margin

-It is the percentage which represents your profit margin over a specific period of time.
+It is the percentage that represents your profit margin over a specific period of time.
+Ideally, you would want your average profit margin to increase as production or sales ramp up.

 Average Profit Margin = Gross Profit / Revenue